The average salary for a Client Service Manager is $60,271.

 Explore the most common career paths for Client Service Manager.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 Client Service Manager Job Listings

-Pay by Experience Level for Client Service Manager
+What is the Pay by Experience Level for Client Service Managers?

 Pay Difference by Location